Funding opportunity

 What we will do with your information

-Data is shared between UKRI and NSF to enable the secure and efficient processing of expressions of interest and full proposals for this funding opportunity.
+Data is shared between UKRI and NSF to enable the secure and efficient processing of expressions of interest and full applications for this funding opportunity.

-Data shared includes expressions of interest, proposal attachments, peer reviews and panel comments.
+Data shared includes expressions of interest, application attachments, anonymised peer reviews and panel comments.
 Data will be shared by email and a secure extranet where appropriate.

 UKRI and NSF are committed to maintaining data confidentiality and privacy.
 We intend to fully abide by applicable laws and policies concerning the sharing of data in our collaborative activities.
 All personal data provided will be processed by both parties in accordance with current data protection legislation.